sushiroll4093/clone/Quick-Start.md

 ```
 $ sudo apt-get install ruby2.4 ruby2.4-dev zlib1g-dev libxml2-dev \
-                       libsqlite3-dev postgresql-9.3 libpq-dev \
+                       libsqlite3-dev postgresql-9.5 libpq-dev \
                        libxmlsec1-dev curl make g++
 ```
-> Note: In Ubuntu, in case you encounter any error such as E: Package 'postgresql-9.3' has no installation candidate, it may be because postgresql-9.3 is not available in that Ubuntu version.
-The following can be helpful : http://technobytz.com/install-postgresql-9-3-ubuntu.html , https://www.postgresql.org/download/linux/ubuntu/
+> Note: In Ubuntu, in case you encounter any error such as E: Package 'postgresql-9.5' has no installation candidate, it may be because postgresql-9.5 is not available in that Ubuntu version.
+See  https://www.postgresql.org/download/linux/ubuntu/

 Node.js installation:
 ```